onecarpayment/KARchain/README.md

 //KarTokens is a new and simple way to pay, transact and record services rendered to your car, i.e.: you purchased an oil change and used KarTokens to make that purchase.
 Now that purchase is recorded and a history is created for the oil change performed to the car.
 Anyone who purchases that car, 1- can see when the oil change was done, 2- who performed the oil change and 3- when the next oil change is due.
 It's not only oil changes, it's anything that's car related, even tires, brakes, even engine services or autobody services and more!!

 //KarTokens can also be used for in-car purchases, in-car entertainment, drive-thru's, etc.. we developed unlimited use cases in using KarTokens thats auto related.
-KarTokens is a simple way to purchase an automobile or services/products without borders, we use KarTokens to make those purchases virtual online through a app or smart phone/tablet endable RFID or desktop VPN portal or either in a "plastic credit card" form of payment.
+KarTokens is a simple way to purchase an automobile or services/products without borders, we use KarTokens to make those purchases virtual online through a app or RFID enabled smart phone/tablet or desktop VPN portal or either in a "plastic credit card type" form of payment.

 //Smart Contract allows members [private] /consumers [public] to purchase products or services privately without fully disclosing themselves to the public.
 It's a safe way to make these types of purchases without disclosing all of the personal details of the transaction in owning an automobile or making purchases with KarTokens.

-//Smart Contract can:
+//Smart Contract can Read/Write/Record/Trace/Define:
 1- give the ability to pay for services rendered at any point in time [time triggered] 2- add interest to any amount [crypto/fiat currency] stored in the smart contract [value-add services] 3- track data or assets stored in the smart contract [smart assets]